hazennetworksolutions/quantus-mainnet/guide.md

 | Mode | **Pool (PPLNS)** |
 | System | **Linux** |

+There is no sign-up and no password: the address *is* the account.
 Copy the `--node-addr` (prefer the literal `IP:9834` over a hostname) and the 64-hex `--tls-cert-sha256` value.
-Write both to files instead of pasting them on a command line:
+Write both to files instead of pasting them on a command line, so they never reach your shell history:

 ```bash
 cd /opt/quantus